-The Rotary Club of Ann Arbor is the preeminent service club for professional men and women in Ann Arbor.
+The Rotary Club of Ann Arbor is the preeminent service club for service-minded individuals in Ann Arbor.
 Service to others and our community has been our mission since the club was founded in 1916.

 The Rotary Club of Ann Arbor also supports the global effort to eradicate polio and malaria worldwide through Rotary International’s End Polio Now and Rotarian Malaria Partners programs.
-Our membership now stands at more than 300 members.
-We are the largest Rotary club in the state of Michigan, and one of the largest of 35,000 Rotary clubs worldwide.
+Our membership now stands at more than 250 members.
+We are one of the largest Rotary clubs in the state of Michigan and among the 35,000 Rotary clubs worldwide.

 More about the Rotary Club of Ann Arbor